-Application I tment of Aerospace or Teaching Assistar ntship, Gra aderships, and GTS

-Semester Applying for Funding: .0

-NAME: Current Program of Study (circle o

-Email address: -

-Research Interests: Research Advisor:

-Will you have a 1⁄4 Research Assista Yes No

-CUM GPA or C rgraduate (UG) Graduate (G) Institution Attended (in cluding UofA)

-UG G UG G TOEFL score: SPEAK sco

-Please list the classes are you plan ning to take this seme ster:

-AME Course Sche duled Class Times: AME Course Scheduled Class Times:

--

--

-Previous TA Experience in AME:

-Semester AME Course Num 1) ber Level of Su 1/4 upport (circ 1/2 le one) Instructor

-2) 1/4 1/2

-3) 1/4 1/4 1/2 1/2

-Order of Preference of Classes for 1) Course Number:

-Course Number: Course Title :

-Are you interested in applying for GTS (Graduate Tuition Scholarship o)?
-If so, check one:

-Out of state tuition waiv (Cum GPA 3.0 or higher) er In state tuition/registrat GPA 3.0 or higher) ion fees waiver

-Have you received a GTS previous Return Comple y?
-Yes No ted Form to the Progra yes, in which semester? inator in AME N712.
+Application for Teaching Assistar ntship, Gr nanical Engineering aderships, and GTS .0 NAME: Current Program of Study (circle one Email address: - Research Interests: Will you have a 1⁄4 Research Assistant Yes No CUM GPA or Gra aduate (UG) Iduate (G) Institution Attended (ind cluding UofA) UG G UG G TOEFL score: SPEAK score Please list the classes are you planning ng to take this semes ster: AME Course Schedu led Class Times: AME Course Scheduled Class Times: Previous TA Experience in AME: Semester AME Course Number er Level of Su 1/4 upport (circ 1/2 le one) Instructor 2) 1/4 1/2 3) 1/4 1/4 1/2 1/2 Order of Preference of Classes for a 1 1) Course Number: Course Number: Course Title : Are you interested in applying for GT S (Graduate Tuition Scholarship o)?
+If so, check one: Out of state tuition waiver (Cum GPA 3.0 or higher) In state tuition/registrati GPA 3.0 or higher) on fees waiver Have you received a GTS previously?
+Return Completed yes, in which semester? linator in AME N712.